Back to top

 Georgia’s Amnesty Law

-• Although most overdoses occur in the presence of others, fear of arrest and prosecution prevent many people from calling 911
+• Although most overdoses occur in the presence of others, fear of arrest and prosecution prevents many people from calling 911

 • Georgia’s Medical Amnesty Law protects victims and callers seeking medical assistance at drug or alcohol overdose scenes